A Quotient Homology Theory of Representation in Neural Networks: Relating the Overlap Decomposition and Homology

 \subsection{Numerical Determination of the Overlap Decomposition through Linear Programming}

-We have stated that the overlap decomposition is a subset of the equivalence class $\sim_\Phi = \{[x] | \Phi(x)=\Phi(y)\}$.
-However, we have yet to show how to actually compute this set when working with finite data samples.
-As we will prove later, under the assumption that the intersection between a polyhedron and the data manifold $P\cap \mathcal{M}$ is a convex set (this is automatically true if $\mathcal{M}$ is convex), we can use the polyhedral decomposition to exactly determine the overlaps between data samples.
+We have stated that the overlap decomposition is a subset of the quotient space $\mathcal{M}/\sim_\Phi = \{[x] | x\in \mathcal{M}\}$.
+Here we show how to compute this set when working with finite data samples.
+As we prove later, under the assumption that the intersection between a polyhedron and the data manifold $P\cap \mathcal{M}$ is a convex set (this is automatically true if $\mathcal{M}$ is convex), we can use the polyhedral decomposition to exactly determine the overlaps between data samples.
 For two populated polyhedra, meaning there exist points in the dataset $\mathcal{D}$ that live in each of these polyhedra, the overlaps $\Phi_l(P_1) \cap \Phi_l(P_2)$ can be determined through linear programming.
 This is done by checking if given a point $p \in P_1$ there is another point $p' \in P_2$ such that $\Phi_l(p)=\Phi_l(p')$.
-This second point $p'$ can be found through linear programming under the constraints given by the H-representation of $P_1$ and $P_2$.
+This second point $p'$ can be found through linear programming under the constraints given by the H-representation of $P_1$ and $P_2$, which are given by $A_1x\leq b_1$ and $A_2x\leq b_2$ respectively.
 Thus, to check whether there is a point in $P_2$ that overlaps with $p \in P_1$, we get the following feasibility linear program,

 It is important to note that this approach looks for points within a polyhedron defined by the weights of a network, but this point does not need to be in the dataset $\mathcal{D}$.
 Therefore, this approach implicitly assumes that any point within $G^l_{J_2} \cap \mathbb{R}^{n_0}$ is a valid data point that \textit{could have existed} in the dataset.
 The pseudocode for this is shown in Algorithm \ref{alg:linprog}.